isabella232/OneScriptLang/docs/Instructions.md

 ```

 ### Call and Return
-To handle subroutines it is possible to call a
+To support code that you want to repeat it is possible to call a method and return from it.

+### Calling External Libraries
+To support external libraries it is possible to support

 ## Stack Management